Simple Trello Hack to Supercharge Your Boards

 …or how to show labels with text.

 I use Trello extensively for many of my projects as well as for personal use.
 But it has its share of limitations… The biggest reason why I pick Trello most of the time over many other management solutions is its visual appearance.
 Colors and shapes make it easier to extract information and see whole picture at a glance.

 I always hoped for an ability to color lists and cards (“Google Keep” is doing great job at that), but all we got was “Labels”.
 So, while it’s better than nothing, it is still a bit under cooked.
 Especially when you have a lot of cards and/or labels.

 We can’t change what we are dealt with, but we may just have a couple of cards under our sleeves.
 So let’s hack away a bit with CSS magic:

-- Download Stylebot extension from Google Chrome Web store (or any alternative CSS-styler to your browser of choice);
+- Download any CSS-injecting extension from Google Chrome Web store;

 - Go to your trello board;